input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 The [authority](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2) references the blockchain or network the key was registered within.

-It is perfectly valid for an ID Uri to reference a different network than the place where the ID or Key is used.
+It is perfectly valid for an Catalyst ID to reference a different network than the place where the ID or Key is used.
 For example, a `cardano` ID can be used to post documents to `IPFS`.
 Its purpose is to define WHERE the key was registered, and nothing more.